The Things You’re Forgetting to Pack on Moving Day

 - Spices stored on the edge of the range top.

-- Items stored on the top of kitchen cabinets.
-Use a step ladder to get a clear view for items with a thin profile that could be overlooked, such as appliance manuals or cook books.
+- Items stored on the top of the kitchen cabinets.
+Use a step ladder to get a clear view of items with a thin profile that could be overlooked, such as appliance manuals or cookbooks.

 - Drawers or compartments that aren’t transparent, where eggs or butter may be stored.

 - Magnets and pictures on the front and sides of the fridge.

 - Phone and laptop chargers in the outlets are easily forgotten because you normally just leave them attached to the outlet.

 - Fireplace tools.
 Especially if you’re moving in the warmer months when a fireplace isn’t on your mind.

 - The shower curtain and bath mats that were used on the morning of the move.